-There is one vent for the fuel tank.
-It is located on the port side of the hull.
-While the tank is being filled, air is displaced by the fuel and will escape from the vent.
-Do not allow fuel to be expelled from the vent and pollute our environment.
-Fill the fuel tank slowly and monitor the gauge while filling.
+There are two fuel vents for the fuel tanks, one on each side of the hull.
+While the tank is being filled, air displaced by the fuel will escape from the vents.
+Do not allow fuel to be expelled from the vents and pollute our environment.
+Fill the fuel tanks slowly and monitor the fuel gauges while filling.
 Spilled fuel can be dangerous.